hudovisk/web-app/workflow.md

  - After merged you can delete the branch and start working on your next feature.

->**Note:** I am working in a way to automatically deploy the app whenever a push is made to master.
-> So we can deploy many times a day and have immediate feedback from the production version.
-> This should be implemented by next week and will work transparently for the team.

 >**Note:** I am also working in integrating the minify phase of the javascript and css files to use
 > in the production version.